adamscott/godot-docs/classes/class_@globalscope.rst

 :ref:`RID<class_RID>` **rid_from_int64**\ (\ base\: :ref:`int<class_int>`\ )

-Creates a RID from a ``base``.
+Creates an RID from a ``base``.
 This is used mainly from native extensions to build servers.

 .. rst-class:: classref-item-separator